What R22 Freon And R410A Puron Phaseouts Mean For Your AC [Updated 2023]

 R410A 2022 Cost Updates

-Like R22, the cost for R410A is already rising.
+Like R22, the cost of R410A is already rising.
 It’s not nearly as expensive as Freon, but the price increase has already been dramatic.
-In April 2022, it costs around $450 for 25 pounds, up from just $89 at the same time last year, and from $370 in August 2021.
+In April 2022, it cost around $450 for 25 pounds, up from just $89 at the same time last year, and from $370 in August 2021.
 Now in January of 2023, it costs about $495 for that same 25-pound jug.
 This is a slight increase from last year, but as we mentioned previously, we expect these numbers to rise in the summer of 2023.

 Do I Have To Replace My Central Air If It Uses R410A Puron?

 You can keep your air conditioner if it uses R410A, and you’ll never have to replace it just because the coolant is no longer available.
 Since the phaseout doesn’t even begin until next year, we don’t expect a drop in supply any time soon.